 A point of contention within the fantasy baseball and MLB betting communities is the use of Batter vs. Pitcher statistics.
 Some like to highlight the one-on-one success of either against the other; however, the small sample sizes need to be acknowledged.
-Noting a batter has two home runs against a pitcher is fine and all, but over how long of a time period did it take?
+Noting a batter has two home runs against a pitcher is fine and all, but over how long of a time period?
 What happened in those other at-bats?
 The success of a divisional rival against an entire opposing pitching staff, or vice versa, across the tenure of a manager or pitching coach is far more important.

 How to bet on MLB and win